larspeterjeppesen/AdventOfCode23/README.md

 ### Day 4
 The problem was solveable by looking at a single parsed line at a time.
 Perfect for using std::vector.
 I did get to use vector iterators and std::reduce.
 Tomorrow I will look for an opportunity to use a higher level function or an array function.

+### Day 5
+I did manage to create a lambda function today.
+They do not look pretty in C++, but I am happy to have made one.
+Task 2 gave me the chance to work with vectors in a few ways.
+Iterators are not a good idea if you're pushing work to the vector you're looping through.
+It took a long time to figure out how to code this thing precisely.